 trusted.1 MajorOp opcode 1 4 SupervisorGetRequest 2 5 request length 8 CLIENTID client 4 CARD32 client request offset 4 CARD32 client request length -> 1 1 Reply 1 unused 2 CARD16 sequence number 4 n reply length 24 unused 4n LISTofCARD32 client request extract

-request "peeks" a
+The SupervisorGetRequest request "peeks" a

 request of a suspended client.